Summer of sequels as Hollywood hopes for box office gold

-LOS ANGELES Robert Downey Jr. is donning his Iron Man suit one more time, Captain Kirk is back on the bridge of the Starship Enterprise, and the "Hangover" crew are headed for another bout of mayhem and bad decisions.
+LOS ANGELES, April 29 Robert Downey Jr. is donning his Iron Man suit one more time, Captain Kirk is back on the bridge of the Starship Enterprise, and the "Hangover" crew are headed for another bout of mayhem and bad decisions.

-A summer of familiar faces will be on offer at the Hollywood box office, with an astounding 17 sequels between May 1 and the U.S. Labour Day weekend on September 2.
+A summer of familiar faces will be on offer at the Hollywood box office, with an astounding 17 sequels between May 1 and the U.S. Labor Day weekend on Sept.
+2.

 With the four-month summer movie season generating some 40 percent of the annual North American box office, and a 5 percent slump in summer ticket sales in 2012, the pressure is on to churn out hits.